DNS

 Subdomain/fully qualified domain:

-Anything that is added in front of the naked name becomes a subdoamin/ fully qualified domain.
+Anything that is added in front of the naked name becomes a subdomain/fully qualified domain.

 or server1.yada.ghost.example.com

-There are certain people on the internet whose sole purpose is to mainatin the addresses and each one of them does Only One thing.
+There are certain people on the internet whose sole purpose is to maintain the addresses and each one of them does Only One thing.

-When I say people it means: set of servers around the world
+When I say people it means: a set of servers around the world.

 The following are those people and That one thing!